ToolGrid — Product & Engineering

 Use the sample content to learn.
 Load the sample to see valid formats.
 Study how variables are structured.
 Understand comment placement.
 Use it as a template.

 Run security audit regularly.
 Check files before committing to version control.
 Review recommendations carefully.
 Fix exposed secrets immediately.
 Never commit real passwords.
+For related processing needs, viewing Git diffs handles a complementary task.

 Keep required variables documented.
 Each framework needs specific variables.
 Missing variables cause application failures.
 Use the tool to verify completeness.
 Add missing variables before deployment.